UnionBank (Philippines)

-UnionBank is a joint consortium among the Aboitiz Group, Insular Life, and Social Security System.
+UnionBank is a joint consortium among the Aboitiz Group, Insular Life, and the Social Security System.
 It started operations in 1981 and became a commercial bank on January 19, 1982.
 In July 1992, UnionBank was granted the license to operate as a universal bank.

 History

 Founding

 The bank was originally incorporated as “Union Savings and Mortgage Bank” on August 16, 1968.
 After the initial public offering the bank's shares were listed at the Philippine Stock Exchange (PSE) on June 29, 1992.

 Licensing as universal bank

-On July 15, 1992, the bank was granted the license to operate as a universal bank in the Philippines and the bank was changed its current name to Union Bank of the Philippines (UBP).
+On July 15, 1992, the bank was granted the license to operate as a universal bank and changed its current name to Union Bank of the Philippines (UBP).

 Mergers and acquisitions

 In 1993, UnionBank merged with International Corporate Bank ("Interbank") and in 2006, another merger with International Exchange Bank ("iBank") followed (after first being denied by iBank).

 In 2013, UnionBank acquired City Savings Bank, making City Savings Bank a 100% UnionBank subsidiary and consolidating Aboitiz group's banking units.